-- On-ground remediation works have been completed at Pompoota and Long Flat. - The substantive on-ground works have been completed at Mypolonga and Wall Flat with any final project close-out activities due to be completed in January 2025. - Site preparations including sheet piling have been completed at Burdett, Mobilong, and Cowirra. - The Department for Infrastructure and Transport (DIT), is in the final stages of awarding the tender for the remaining 4 government levees (Burdett, Mobilong, Cowirra, Neeta) and on-ground works are scheduled to commence in January 2025. - The procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The results of the on-ground geotechnical investigations are being analysed with draft reports expected to be provided to the department shortly.
+- On-ground remediation works have been completed at Pompoota, Long Flat and Wall Flat. - The substantive on-ground works have been completed at Mypolonga with any final project close-out activities due to be completed in early February 2025. - Site preparations including sheet piling have been completed at Burdett, Mobilong, and Cowirra. - The Department for Infrastructure and Transport (DIT) has awarded the tender for the Burdett and Mobilong government levee works package.
+On-ground works commenced at Mobilong on 20 January 2024.
+Awarding of the tender for the Cowirra and Neeta government levee works package is imminent, with on-ground works expected to commence shortly after. - The procurement for works on private levees and the preparation of associated land access agreements with landholders are progressing. - The results of the on-ground geotechnical investigations are being analysed with draft reports expected to be provided to the department shortly.